Clipboard Operations Overview

 Note on Paste Location

-When pasting with no books checked at the destination, the pasted books are always added to the beginning of the list.
-If you want to paste at a specific location, check the book that comes after where you want to paste.
+When pasting with no books selected at the destination, the pasted books are always added to the beginning of the list.
+If you want to paste at a specific location, select the book that comes after where you want to paste.

 Copy, Cut, and Paste Records